Measurement of the Higgs boson mass in the $H \rightarrow ZZ^* \rightarrow 4\ell$ decay channel using 139 fb$^{-1}$ of $\sqrt{s}=13$ TeV $pp$ collisions recorded by the ATLAS detector at the LHC: Event selection

 \section{Event selection}

-Events are required to contain at least four isolated leptons ($\ell=e,\mu$) emerging from a common vertex and forming two pairs of oppositely charged same-flavour leptons.
+Events are required to contain at least four isolated leptons emerging from a common vertex and forming two pairs of oppositely charged same-flavour leptons.
 Electrons are required to be within the geometrical acceptance of the inner detector ($|\eta|<2.47$) and to have $\et>7~\gev$, while muons must be within the geometrical acceptance of the muon spectrometer ($|\eta|<2.7$) and have $\pt>5~\gev$ (except for calorimeter-tagged muons, as explained in Section~\ref{sec:objects}).
 At most one calorimeter-tagged or stand-alone muon is allowed per Higgs boson candidate.
 The three higher-($\pt$ or $\et$) leptons in each quadruplet are required to pass thresholds of 20, 15, and 10~\GeV, respectively, and have $\Delta R(\ell, \ell^\prime) > 0.1$.
+These thresholds are chosen to maximize signal yield consistent with selecting events with high trigger efficiency.
 Contributions from misidentified leptons are reduced by requiring the lepton tracks to have low transverse-impact-parameter significances and to be compatible with originating from a common vertex.
 A detailed description of the event selection can be found in Ref.~\cite{HIGG-2018-28}.

 The lepton pair with an invariant mass closest to the $Z$-boson mass in each quadruplet is referred to as the leading dilepton, while the remaining pair is referred to as the subleading dilepton.
 The selected quadruplets are separated into four subchannels, according to the flavour of the leading and subleading pairs.
 In order of decreasing expected selection efficiency and resolution, they are $4\mu$, $2e2\mu$, $2\mu2e$, and $4e$.
 The \mfourl\ resolution is about 1.5~\GeV\ for subchannels with a subleading muon pair ($4\mu$ and $2e2\mu$) and about 2.1~\GeV\ for subchannels with a subleading electron pair ($2\mu2e$ and $4e$).
 Only one quadruplet is selected from each event, based on the mass of the leading dilepton, the final state, and, for events with additional leptons, the value of the LO matrix element, as described in Ref.~\cite{HIGG-2018-28}.